justinpearson/smile-machine/README.md

 The Smile Machine
 ------------------

-The Smile Machine is a pair of helmets for playing a verion of the childhood game of "[stare-down](https://en.wikipedia.org/wiki/Staring#Staring_contests)".
+The Smile Machine is a pair of helmets for playing a version of the childhood game of "[stare-down](https://en.wikipedia.org/wiki/Staring#Staring_contests)".

 Each player wears a helmet.
 Each helmet has a camera that watches the wearer's face.
 When the wearer smiles, the helmet pops a water balloon over the wearer.